Ry-F3/BorgLite/README.md

 * Attack Feature Randomness: The bug caused the attack feature to be predictable.
 To make it more random, you can store a list of numbers that have already been used for attacks and prevent their reuse.
 You can use the random.sample function to select a random number from the available range and remove it from the list of available numbers.

+* I encountered an issue where the memory object was being displayed instead of the planet names.
+To address this problem, I implemented the <code>__str__</code> method.
+By defining this method within the class representing the planets, I was able to specify the desired string representation.
+Consequently, when converting the planet objects to strings, the correct planet names were displayed, resolving the bug.

 ## **Technologies**